 Gun Culture and Anthropology on Culture

-Charles M. Blow, in Mourning and Mulling, calls attention to how “there are parts of America where guns are simply part of the culture.”
+In July 2012, Charles M. Blow’s Mourning and Mulling calls attention to how “there are parts of America where guns are simply part of the culture.”
 Blow says he grew up and comes from a “gun culture” in northern Louisiana.

-One of my blog themes–see Doubling-Down on Culture and Culture Doesn’t Matter–is to pay attention to the way culture is used in anthropology and beyond.
+One of the themes of Living Anthropologically–from the February 2011 Doubling-Down on Culture to the September 2015 Culture, Culture, Everywhere–is to pay attention to the way culture is used in anthropology and beyond.
 With that in mind, does Blow’s use of gun culture make sense?

 But very importantly in talking about gun culture, Charles Blow does not fall into subsequent common culture traps.
 He does not assume that gun culture is a container that encompasses all of the U.S. Rather, it is different in rural and urban areas, and has changed over time.